 Those two knuckleheads had cornered a bug under the basket.
 Crazy what they shlep inside from their catio.

-UPDATE: People always ask me how the paper has held up?
+UPDATE: People always ask me how the paper has held up.
 Below you can see a photo of the TV console 2.5 years later and the fact that it has held up great.
-I took this photo recently for a new blog post about how to install a carpet runner on stairs.
+The photo was for a recent blog post about how to install a carpet runner on stairs.
 I love all the different textures and overall look.

-I used the same wallpaper to give our old Ikea Mongstad mirror a makeover as well which is at the top of those stairs you see above.
+I used the same wallpaper for an Ikea Mongstad mirror makeover as well which is at the top of those stairs you see above.

 Do you like this makeover as much as I do?
 I think it looks like a high-end piece that you see at very expensive stores and it’s only a fraction of the cost.

 Have a great week.

 Thank you so much Catherine!

 Wow….it looks ABSOLUTELY great.
 You must be tickled pink with the result.

 Thanks Carol, I’m definitely really happy with it.

 You are so talented!
 And as always, I enjoy seeing your kitties.